seb26/imgprepper/README.md

 ### Development to-do

 * Offer an option to just use standard ImageOptim.app for MacOS.
+* Investigate the actual JPEG compression libraries themselves and consider including them manually, bypassing ImageOptim and ImageOptim-CLI.
+This could then enable the creation of a standalone binary using PyInstaller.
-* Define JPEG quality settings in job.py/Presets instead of hardcoding them.
+* Define JPEG quality settings in Presets.yml instead of hardcoding them.
+* Offer an option to enable/disable certain presets, either by command line or a 'disable' key in YAML.
 * Test with PNG files and see what happens.
-* Separate my personal job.py and create an example job.py for download